 On the other hand, although I wasn’t feeling so comfortable to post inspirational pandemic food porn after realizing how quarantine was such a privilege, I was pleased to see on the social media how so many discovered what they can do with their hands and how they can create.

 The pandemic coincided with the winter in South America and the season of its best and most varied produce, as many first-time foodies discovered.
-It had always been the time of year to spend the entire weekend in the street markets and in the kitchen anyway.
-It is the time of year when I take advantage of the cooler temperatures to drink red wines, a great pleasure of mine and something I cannot do when the thermometer is above 23°C—which is most of the year.
+It had always been the time of year for me to spend the entire weekend in the street markets and in the kitchen anyway.
+Taking advantage of the cooler temperatures to drink red wines, it is a great pleasure of mine and something I cannot do when the thermometer is above 23°C—which is most of the year.

-Regardless, I’ll always remember the winter alone during the pandemic, because I am fortunate enough to say that if the quarantine wasn’t that bad, it was because of the food—or discovering the gratitude for having been forced to cook and to clean and to fix things as a child.
-It gave me the resources and discipline to handle a situation no one could have imagined this time last year.
+Regardless, I’ll always remember the winter alone during the pandemic, because I am fortunate enough to say that if the quarantine wasn’t that bad, it was because of the food—or discovering the gratitude for having been forced to cook and to clean and to fix things as I had been taught when I was young.
+I am grateful the ground had been prepared: It gave me the resources and discipline to handle a situation no one could have imagined this time last year.